 Here is a snapshot of how draw and pace impacts the ability of horses to make the frame in Galway 14+ runner seven furlong handicaps.

-The first chart shows a strong linear correlation between stall position and ability to make the frame; but it is the heat map which interests more.
+The first chart shows a fair linear correlation between stall position and ability to make the frame; but it is the heat map which interests more.

 Look at the bottom left square - horses draw high and held up.
 On a reasonable sample of 66 runners (seven wins, 13 places) these waited-with types have fared a lot better than the betting public expected.
-This is most likely due to a perception that their draw cannot be overcome; but that inflates the available odds.
-And, when there is too much pace on the front end, those ridden more patiently (and having to travel less wide due to the strung out nature of fields in such a context) can skulk through to pick up the pieces.
+This is most likely due to a perception that their draw cannot be overcome, which inflates the available odds.
+And, when there is too much pace on the front end, those ridden more patiently (and having to travel less wide due to the strung out nature of fields in such a context) can skulk through to pick up the pieces, granted the necessary fortune in running.

-Meanwhile, over a mile and half a furlong, the main note regards hold up horses.
-These slow starters tend to be too late finishers, collectively recording a lamentable four wins from 181 runs in handicap fields of 14+.
+Meanwhile, over a mile and half a furlong, the main note regards pace and hold up horses.
+The slow starters tend to be too late finishers, collectively recording a lamentable six wins from 216 runs in handicap fields of 14+.
 As you can see, it doesn't matter where they're berthed either.
-Alongside the 2.2% win strike rate is a 12.7% place record, so the message is clear: look elsewhere.
+Alongside the 2.77% win strike rate is a 13% place record, so the message is clear: look elsewhere.

 Keep these specific pointers in mind and you'll have a leg up on the vast majority of punters at next week's 'G' Festivals.
 And if you want this kind of intel for all flat courses, distances, goings, field sizes and race types, there is only one place to get it: Geegeez Gold's Draw Analyser Tool.
 If you're not a Gold subscriber, you can find out more about Draw Analyser, and the rest of our form book and tool kit, here.